William Erskine Thomson: Personal life

 Thomson joined the Dundee Institute of Architects in 1911.
 In 1932, he was elected a fellow of the Royal Institute of British Architects (RIBA).
 His nominators were Donald Alexander Stewart and Robert Matthew Mitchell of Perth and William Salmond of Dundee.
 Thomson also served on the RIBA council for a period.

 Thomson retired in 1954, aged about 80.

 Death

-Thomson died at 11 Barossa Place in Dundee on 13 April 1962, aged 87.
+Thomson died at 11 Barossa Place in Dundee in 1962, aged 87.
 He had been living in Blackfriars Street, Perth, behind Atholl Crescent.